kiran-jawale/react-projects/docsMini/Readme.md

 Open your browser and navigate to url where hosted the app using Vite to access the frontend.
 Use the application to manage your documents.

+##Future Improvements
+Implementation of Auth
+Uploads and Downloads of document files.

 ##Disclaimer
 The app features data flow between frontend and backend, as well as interactive UX with framer-motion.
 It doesn't implement Auth nor documents(files) uploading and downloading.

+##Contributing
+Want to contribute to Docs Mini?
+We'd love to have you on board!
+Please fork the repository, make your changes, and submit a pull request.
+You can also report issues or suggest new features on our issue tracker.

 License
 This project is licensed under the MIT License.